-User's Guide.
-Electronic versions of this User's Guide in multiple languages ecifications (an interactive image size calnds, connector pin outs, a glossary, the to buy accessories, and a page for online back cover for a list of all relevant web
+For complete details on connecting and operating the projector, refer to this User's Guide.
+Electronic versions of this User's Guide in multiple languages are available on our website.

+The website also has technical specifications (an interactive image size calculator, laptop activation commands, connector pin outs, a glossary, the product data sheet), a web store to buy accessories, and a page for online registration.
+See the inside of the back cover for a list of all relevant web addresses.